-If you have recently become a member of the ACLU and are waiting to receive your member card in the mail, please note that it takes about 3-4 weeks to process a new membership application and card.
-If more than 4 weeks have passed and you have still not received your card, please contact firstname.lastname@example.org or call 212-549-2585.
+If you have recently become a member of the ACLU and are waiting to receive your member card in the mail, please note that it takes about three to four weeks to process a new membership application and card.
+If more than four weeks have passed and you have still not received your card, please call us at 888-567-ACLU.

 Why do I get renewal and join mailings even though my membership is current?

 The membership department sends out renewal notices before your membership expires to ensure there is no gap in your membership status.
 If you are concerned about notices you are receiving, please contact the ACLU's membership department at 888-567-ACLU.

 How do I update or correct my contact information with ACLU Membership?

 To update or correct your mailing address, telephone number, and/or email address, please call us at 888-567-ACLU.

 I want to change my communication preferences with the ACLU.
 What should I do?